THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 09/2024: One paper about data copyright protection in text-to-image diffusion models is accepted by IEEE S&P. Congrats to Boheng Li and thanks to all collaborators!
+Its codes will be released soon.
 * 09/2024: One paper about (LLM) copyright protection is accepted by NDSS 2025.
 Congrats to Shuo Shao and thanks to all collaborators!
 Its codes will be released soon.
 * 07/2024: One paper about AIGC attribution is accepted by ECCV.
 Its codes will be released soon.
 * 06/2024: One paper about backdoor attack is accepted by IEEE TIFS.
 Congrats and thanks to Yinghua Gao and all collaborators!
 Its codes have been released.
 * 05/2024: Two papers about backdoor defenses are accepted by ICML.
 Congrats and thanks to Boheng Li, Linshan Hou, and all collaborators!
 Their codes have been released.
-* 04/2024: So glad and humble to become the DAAD AInet Fellow (on Safety and Security in AI).